Peter-Kahl/KMED-I-infant-cry-response-dyad-simulator/README.md

 ## Documentation & Usage

-The script reproduces the simulations documented in the paper:
-[**_The newborn’s first cry as epistemic claim and foundation of psychological development: Attachment, autonomy, and resilience_**](https://github.com/Peter-Kahl/The-Newborns-First-Cry-as-Epistemic-Claim-and-Foundation-of-Psychological-Development) (Lex et Ratio Ltd, London, 2025).
+The script reproduces the simulations documented in the paper _The newborn’s first cry as epistemic claim and foundation of psychological development_ (see [below](https://github.com/Peter-Kahl/KMED-I-infant-cry-response-dyad-simulator#citation)).

 ## Requirements